Go to Declaration

 To navigate in the opposite direction (symbol usages) you can invoke the Go to Declaration command when you are already on the symbol declaration, or you can use the Go to Usages of Symbol command.

 If you navigate from a usage of a method or a property, which is declared in an interface, the command will get you not to the interface itself, but to the exact implementation that is used.

-- Choose in the main menu, press Ctrl+B, or click the symbol holding the Ctrl key.
+Choose Ctrl key.in the main menu, press Control+B, or click the symbol while holding the

 If the item you navigate to belongs to the current solution, ReSharper opens the corresponding file in the editor and places the caret at the symbol declaration.
-If it is found in referenced libraries, ReSharper navigates according to the settings defined on the page of ReSharper options.
+If it is in referenced libraries, ReSharper navigates according to the settings defined on the Alt+R, O).page of ReSharper options(

-As Go to Declaration (including its Ctrl -click access) is one of the most frequently used commands, ReSharper streamlines your navigation experience allowing you to use this command in navigation scenarios related to usages of the declared symbol, so you can invoke Go to Declaration even if your caret is already at a symbol declaration to study symbol usages.
+As Go to Declaration (including its Ctrl -click access) is one of the most frequently used commands, ReSharper streamlines your navigation experience letting you use this command in navigation scenarios related to usages of the declared symbol, so you can invoke Go to Declaration even if your caret is already at a symbol declaration to study symbol usages.

-In this case, you can invoke Go to Declaration again or use the Next arrow in the pop-up (Ctrl+Alt+PageDown) to return to the usage.
+In this case, you can invoke Go to Declaration again or use the Next arrow in the popup Control+Alt+PageDown to return to the usage.
 If you repeat this command yet another time, ReSharper will switch the 'usage iteration' mode.

 In the 'usage iteration' mode, you can navigate through the symbol usages as follows:

-- Use Next and Back buttons in the usage iteration pop-up (Ctrl+Alt+PageDown/Ctrl+Alt+PageUp) to go to next and previous usages.
+Use Next and Back buttons in the usage iteration popup Control+Alt+PageDown/ Control+Alt+PageUp to go to next and previous usages.